hernan-peralta/pokedex/README.md

 # pokedex

-A simple Pokedex powered by a Restful API
+A simple Pokedex powered by a RESTful API

 - HTML
 - CSS